wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 home to approximately 300 woodland caribou.
 During routine fieldwork on May 30, 2017, we observed an unmarked adult male caribou swim between two small islands (Figure 1, see Figure 2 for location), a distance of at least 470 m which took ~9 minutes (~52 m per minute).
+Residents of Fogo Island confirmed this phenomenon and have also reported regularly observing caribou swimming between islands.
 This observation prompted us to investigate whether swimming behaviour was common among GPS radio-collared caribou in the population (n = 29, for collaring details see, Peignier et al. 2019).
 We identified an individual’s swimming events as two consecutive GPS locations (2-hour relocation rates) on different islands.
 Northeastern Newfoundland typically experiences pack ice during winter and caribou are known locally to travel between islands by walking over the ice.
 We restricted our GPS data to the ice-free period of the year (April 1 to December 31) and identified 127 swimming events over three years (Figure 2).
-In addition to our own visual and remotely sensed observations, residents of Fogo Island have also reported regularly observing caribou swimming between islands.

 In total, 12 of 29 collared female caribou swam between islands in the Fogo Island archipelago.
 Of the caribou that swam, caribou swam on